 I thought I’d share with you another recipe from my new Paleo Vegan and Vegetarian recipe ebook.
 The recipes in the book are designed for Vegans and Vegetarians keen to ditch grains and legumes – and adopt more of a Paleo diet.
 In the book I aim to show how even without meat, making the right choices, it is possible to avoid grains, legumes and dairy.
-If you’re interested in the book, you can find it here.
+If you’re interested in the book and more of a vegetarian paleo approach, you can find it here.

-This recipe is for sweet potato boats, loaded with a roast capsicum (bell pepper) stew & labana – and will wow anyone you serve it to!
+This recipe is for sweet potato boats, loaded with a roast capsicum stew & labana – and will wow anyone you serve it to, vegetarian or not!

 - 3 tbsp olive oil

 - 2 onions, halves , peeled & sliced

 - 700g (25oz) jar roasted peppers, drained well & roughly chopped (make sure the ingredients don’t include sugar)

 - 1 cup mixed herb leaves (parsley, coriander, dill, chives), roughly chopped

 - sea salt & freshly ground black pepper

 - Preheat oven 180ºC (350ºF).
 Rub half the olive oil over the sweet potatoes halves and arrange cut side down on lined baking trays.
 Roast for about 40 minutes, or until very tender and beginning to caramelise.
 Remove from the oven, turn to face up and slit across down the centre- the cut should be about 1 cm from the ends.
 Press a spoon into the slit and push the sides apart gently to create a of boat shape to hold the stew.